microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Functionality

-<br>Note:
-**!!!Caution:** Do not change voltage during the stepper movement.
+<br>**Caution:** Do not change voltage during the stepper movement.
 The application assumes the supply voltage is stable.
 <br>The supply voltage is checked and current adjusted only before movement.

 <br>The application is periodically calling the ```Stepper_Move``` function with the parameters: